South Circular Road / Brookfield Road Junction Upgrade

 Close-Out and Review

 This scheme aims to facilitate pedestrian and cycle access to St. James’ Hospital, as well as the new National Children’s Hospital ahead of its opening.
-It will:
+Scheme benefits are as follows:

-• Improve pedestrian access to and from St. James’ Hospital and the National Children’s Hospital by adding signalised crossings on South Circular Road
+• Improve pedestrian access to and from St. James’ Hospital and the National Children’s Hospital by adding a new signalised crossing on South Circular Road

 • Enhance safety of pedestrians and cyclists with a protected junction

-• Improve walking and cycling connections to the Kilmainham to Thomas Street Active Travel Route and Rialto Luas station at James’ Walk
+• Improve walking and cycling connections to the Kilmainham to Thomas Street Active Travel Scheme and Rialto Luas station at James’ Walk

 • Encourage increased levels of walking and cycling for staff and visitors to St. James’ Hospital and the new National Children’s Hospital